More Information

 People with a genetic change that puts them at increased risk of any of these cancers have ways to help them manage their risk through the NHS.
 This may include screening to find cancers earlier when they are easier to treat, and surgery or medication to prevent cancers from developing.
 This can save lives.

-This means that this system of testing misses 50% to 80% of people (50 to 80 in 100 people) who have a genetic change.
+This means that the current system of testing misses 50% to 80% of people (50 to 80 in 100 people) who have a genetic change.
 It is thought that only around 3 in 100 people overall who have a genetic change that increases their risk of cancer know about it.

 Given the effective screening and preventive options that are available, this represents a huge, missed opportunity to prevent cancers or find them earlier.